Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Discussion

 \subsubsection{Contributions from AGN}

-We argued based on gas excitation, and possible variability, that LAE-15 is a candidate AGN.
-The luminosity of LAE-1 exceeds a threshold, $\log L_{Ly\alpha}({\rm erg/s}) \approx 43.50$, above which \citet{Songaila2018} identified many LAEs as AGN.
-The two next most luminous LAEs in LAGER-z7OD1, LAE-15 and LAE-2, have $\log L_{Ly\alpha}({\rm erg/s}) > 43.30$, the luminosity above which AGN dominate the \lya\ luminosity function at redshift $z \approx 2.2$ \citep{Konno2016,Sobral2017}.
-We can therefore consider all three of these targets candidate AGN.
+{\clm Very luminous LAEs are often AGN. \citet{Songaila2018} identified $\log L_{Ly\alpha}({\rm erg/s}) \approx 43.50$ as athreshold above which most LAEs are AGN.
+The only LAE in LAGER-z7OD1 this bright is LAE-1.
+The next most luminous LAEs, LAE-15 and LAE-2, have $\log L_{Ly\alpha}({\rm erg/s}) > 43.30$, the luminosity above which AGN dominate the \lya\ luminosity function at redshift $z \approx 2.2$ \citep{Konno2016,Sobral2017}.
+We argued that LAE-15 may contain an AGN based on its high O32 ratio (Sec.~\ref{sec:U} and Table~\ref{tab:jwst_offset}).
+Based on high \lya\ luminosity alone, our sample contains three AGN candidates. }

-At low gas-phase metallicity, the standard emission-line ratio diagnostics \citep{Baldwin1981,Veilleux1987} fail to distinguish excitation by AGN and starbursts \citep{Juodzbalis2025}. \citet{Mazzolari2024} argue that a large flux in the temperature-sensitive line \oiii\ $\lambda 4364.44$ relative to the \Hg\ flux is a sufficient (but not necessary) to identify an AGN.
-The NIRSpec spectra of LAE-1, LAE-2, LAE-13, and LAE-15 all detect the usually weak \oiii\ $\lambda 4364.44$ line, and we measured their O3Hg line ratios.
-Figure~\ref{fig:new_bpt} shows their locations in the O3H$\gamma$ vs.~O32 diagnostic diagram.
-The location of LAE-13 identifies it as an AGN.
+{\clm The NIRSpec spectra of LAE-1, LAE-2, LAE-13, and LAE-15 detect the temperature-sensitive \oiii\ $\lambda 4364$ emission line.
+At low gas-phase metallicity, the standard emission-line ratio diagnostics \citep{Baldwin1981,Veilleux1987} fail to distinguish excitation by AGN and starbursts \citep{Juodzbalis2025}. \citet{Mazzolari2024} argue, however, that strong \oiii\ $\lambda 4364$ emission relative to \Hg, hereafter O3H$\gamma$, is sufficient (but not necessary) to identify AGN at low metallicity.
+Figure~\ref{fig:new_bpt} shows the locations of these four LAEs in their O3H$\gamma$ vs.~O32 diagnostic diagram.
+For LAE-1, we measure O3H$\gamma = 0.40 \pm 0.22$; but its NIRSpec spectrum does not cover the \oiii\ doublet, so O32 is unconstrained.
 Based on our measured ${\rm O3Hg}$ line ratios of $0.24 \pm 0.16$ and $0.64 \pm 0.18$ for LAE-2 and LAE-15, respectively, both galaxies lie on the boundary between the {\it AGN-Required} and the {\it SFR-or-AGN} regions.
-For LAE-1, we measure ${\rm O3Hg} = 0.40 \pm 0.22$.
-If the O32 ratio of LAE-1 is less than 21, then LAE-1 would also lie in the {\it AGN Required} region of the O3Hg -- O32 diagram.
+While none of the measurements in Fig.~\ref{fig:new_bpt} definitively require an AGN, this diagram also picks out LAE-13 as an AGN candidate.
+The eastern knot of LAE-13 is the strong \oiii\ $\lambda 4364$ emitter.
+Bright \oiii\ doublet emission contributes to that clump's visibly red F150W2-F444W color in Fig.~\ref{fig:nircam}. }